Why the “Mad Queen” plot twist on GOT breaks my heart.

 2016 — Hilary Clinton, the most politically qualified U.S. presidential candidate, possibly EVER, is defeated by Donald Trump, the spokespig of misogyny — despite winning the popular vote.

 2017 — Lebanon’s Parliament repeals an archaic law that allowed men accused of rape to be exonerated and escape punishment if they married the individual they raped.

 2017 — The 1st Women’s March is attended by more than five million people in 81 countries worldwide.
 It’s the largest single-day protest in U.S. history.

 2017 — The #metoo and Time’s Up movements encourage millions of women to come forward with their stories of rape and sexual harassment.

 2018 — Dr. Christine Blasey-Ford testifies in Congress to warn the American public about Brett Kavanaugh’s disturbing treatment of women.
 Kavanaugh is placed on the Supreme Court anyway.

-2018 — More women run for political office than ever in the history of the U.S. 476 women ran in Democratic or Republican primaries for Congress.
+2018 — More women run for political office than ever in the history of the U.S. 476 women run in Democratic or Republican primaries.
 113 women currently serve in Congress.

 2019 — The Sudanese government, after realizing that women make up 70% of anti-regime protesters, decide to ”Break the girls, because if you break the girls, you break the men.”
 They beat and rape women in the streets, detain them, force them to shave their heads and to take naked pictures.
 Incredibly, the women never back down and Omar al-Bashir is deposed by his own generals.